CharaChorder/docs/docs/CharaChorder_Lite.rst

   :width: 1200
   :alt: Image showing the CharaChorder Lite default layout

 The CharaChorder Lite's layout is mostly traditional QWERTY.
 All of the letters and numbers are where you would expect them on other keyboards.
 However, there are some keys that are moved around, and a couple of extra keys as well.
 We'll describe the Lite's layout below.
-Remember that you can always :ref:`remap<DeviceManager:Layout>` the keys to your liking on the `CharaChorder Device Manager <https://manager.charachorder.com>`__.
+Remember that you can always :ref:`remap<Device Manager:Remapping>` the keys to your liking on the `CharaChorder Device Manager <https://manager.charachorder.com>`__.

 Earlier, we explained that the CharaChorder Lite is a 60% keyboard.
 It's been named that because it's missing the navigation keys usually present on 65% keyboards, though it still has four arrow keys.
 Therefore, it is accurate to refer to the CCL as a 60%+6 keyboard, where the 6 refers to keys that aren't usually on a 60% keyboard.
 Additionally, the CCL has 67 keys, instead of the 61 keys that 60% keyboards traditionally have.